-Dr. Boris Perrot - Ameteur Classical Guitarist.
+Dr Boris Perott - Professional Classical Guitarist.

-Dr. Boris Perrot was the the president of theLondon Philharmonic Society for Guitarist.
+Dr Boris Perott was the president of the London Philharmonic Society for Guitarist.

 Soon after the war, the London Philharmonic Society for Guitarist (PSG) resumes its activities and starts holding frequent meetings once again.
-Henry Bream sees the advertisement for the meeting on April 21, 1945 in the local guitar magazine and decides to attend with young Julian.
-The meetings were not overly formal and towards the end anybody who had brought their guitar was welcome to show the rest of the members what they had been working on.
-After all the adults had done there best at getting through whatever piece they had been working on, Dr. Perrot points to the youngest member in attendance.
+Henry Bream sees the advertisement for the meeting on April 21, 1945 in the local guitar magazine and decides to attend with his young son Julian.
+The meetings were not overly formal and towards the end, anybody who had brought their guitar was welcome to show the rest of the members what they had been working on.
+After all the adults had done their best at getting through whatever piece they had been working on, Dr Perrot points to the youngest member in attendance.
 He asked Julian if he played the guitar and his father answered that Julian had just started playing.
-Dr. Perrot asked if he could hear him play something and quickly finds a guitar from another member that Julian can play on.
+Dr Perrot asked if he could hear him play something and quickly finds a guitar from another member that Julian can play on.
 Julian decides to play the Study in B minor by Fernando Sor and everybody in attendance is very impressed with the execution of the study.
 Henry is surprised by the reaction of all the members and realizes that he had not truly been very attentive at how proficient Julian was becoming with the guitar.
-Dr. Perrot is clearly taken by Julian's skills and informs Henry that Julian should be exposed to a formal guitar study.
-When Henry informs him that Julian has no teacher and that they are both learning with instructional books, Dr. Perrot offers to start teaching him.
+Dr Perrot is clearly taken by Julian's skills and informs Henry that Julian should be exposed to a formal guitar study.
+When Henry informs him that Julian has no teacher and that they are both learning with instructional books, Dr Perrot offers to start teaching him.